-FIA surveyed members in 2015 to determine how we could better serve our members.
+FIA surveyed members to determine how we could better serve our members.
 Survey responders felt that training was the number one area where an FIA initiative would benefit members.

-- Seeks content review and/or approval from regulatory bodies.
+- Seeks content and/or review and approval from regulatory bodies.

 - Provides regular review and update to reflect changes in regulation.

 - Is cost-efficient—FIA can deploy these at a “utility” price.